-CAMPUS SAFETY & EMERGENCY MANAGEMENT
+CAMPUS SAFETY & EMERGENCY MANAGEMENT OVERVIEW

-OVERVIEW

 Each Campus Security Department at each of the institutions in the University of Hawai'i System is independently administered.
 Security services for Kapi'olani Community College are administered through Kapi'olani Community College's Administrative Services Division.
-Security services are provided by the Department of Campus Safety and Emergency Management.
+Security services are provided by the

+Department of Campus Safety and Emergency Management (Campus Security Department).

-The unit is comprised of two (2) University Security Officer (USO) II positions and five (5) USO I positions which is overseen by the Campus Safety and Emergency Management Manager.
-The College also contracts security services on a limited basis.
+The unit is comprised of two (2) University Security Officer (USO) II positions and eleven (11) USO I positions which are overseen by the Manager of Campus Safety and Emergency Management.

+When necessary, the College also contracts security services on a limited basis.
 These services are utilized to supplement the workforce and provide additional coverage as necessary.

-Together, campus safety officers and contract security officers provide patrol and other security services 24-hours a day, 365-days a year.
+Together, campus security officers and contract security officers provide patrol and other security services 24-hours a day, 365-days a year.
 The Campus Safety Office is located in the 'Ohi'a Building on the first floor, Room 104.
 Officers are available by telephone at (808) 734-9900 or by campus telephone at x9900.